abbassiNotes/supportUrl/README.md

 # supportUrl

-This page is dedicated to Mathsaurus app help.
+This page is dedicated to MathGurus app help.
 If you have any question please contact us at the following

 email:-  abbassiasnotes@gmail.com